tony-aw/squarebrackets/README.md

   Tweaked the documentation here and there a bit.
 Improved the tests a bit.
 - 17 March 2024: Added more tests, and tweaked the documentation a bit.
+- 19 March 2024: Some methods/functions did not support mutable_atomic
+  type “complex”; this is now fixed.
+Added support for mutable_atomic type “raw”.
+Added tests for atomic type handling.
+Tweaked the documentation a bit.
+Added the functions `ma_setv()`, and `couldb.mutable_atomic()`.